Champlin, Minnesota: City Council

 The mayor of Champlin is Ryan Sabas.
-He serves on the Champlin City Council along with Ward 1 council member Jessica Tesdall, Ward 2 council member Tom Moe, Ward 3 council member Nate Truesdell, and Ward 4 council member Tim LaCroix.
+He serves on the Champlin City Council along with Ward 1 council member Jessica Tesdall, Ward 2 council member Tom Moe, Ward 3 council member Rachel Wales, and Ward 4 council member Lorraine Coan.

 Administration

 Champlin is managed on a daily basis by the city administrator and subordinate department heads.
-The city administrator is Bret Heitkamp, with assistance from Shelly Peterson.
+The city administrator is Jenny Max.

 Police

-The Champlin Police Department has 26 sworn officers, two community service officers, 15 police explorers, and a civilian support staff of three full-time and three part-time employees.
+The Champlin Police Department has 30 sworn officers, two community service officers, 8 police explorers, and a civilian support staff of three full-time and three part-time employees.
 Champlin police officers are dispatched via the Hennepin County Sheriff's Department Communication Division in Golden Valley.
 The police department is on the city campus at 11955 Champlin Drive.

 The police department moved to the Champlin Public Safety Facility in 2008.
 The facility gives the department adequate space and facilities into the foreseeable future.
 It includes indoor parking and storage to protect police vehicles.